 Grade 1 and 2 relapses do not include hospitalisation or other definitions of serious and therefore should be excluded from expedited safety reporting.
-The severity of the relapse and the date of its occurrence, should be documented in the patient notes and on the OCTOPUS eDC system.
+The severity of the relapse and the date of its occurrence should be documented in the medical notes and added to the AE log on the OCTOPUS eDC system.
 The severity is determined by the grade as described in Table 9 below.
-It should also be reported as a Serious Adverse Event (SAE).
+Grade 3 relapses should be reported as a Serious Adverse Event (SAE).